project-chip/connectedhomeip/examples/chef/README.md

 conflate these with chef options available at build time.

 Ex.:

-  --discriminator <discriminator>
-       A 12-bit unsigned integer match the value which a device advertises during commissioning.
+-   --discriminator <discriminator>: A 12-bit unsigned integer match the value which a device advertises during commissioning.
-  --passcode <passcode>
-       A 27-bit unsigned integer, which serves as proof of possession during commissioning.
+-   --passcode <passcode>: A 27-bit unsigned integer, which serves as proof of possession during commissioning.
 If not provided to compute a verifier, the --spake2p-verifier-base64 must be provided.
-  --secured-device-port <port>
-       A 16-bit unsigned integer specifying the listen port to use for secure device messages (default is 5540).
+-   --secured-device-port <port>: A 16-bit unsigned integer specifying the listen port to use for secure device messages (default is 5540).
-  --KVS <filepath>
-       A file to store Key Value Store items.
+-   --KVS <filepath>: A file to store Key Value Store items.

 For a full list, call the generated linux binary with

-  -h, --help
-       Print this output and then exit.
+-   -h, --help: Print this output and then exit.

 ## CI